FAQs - Digital Thesis Submission

 My candidate still has papers / a book to write based on their research and the thesis should therefore not be released electronically to the public.
 Can I stop it being released and for how long?

-Your candidate may already have indicated that only the thesis citation, abstract and metadata (keywords which describe the thesis which search engines use to locate information) will be displayed on UMER.
+Your candidate may already have indicated that only the thesis citation, abstract and metadata (keywords which describe the thesis which search engines use to locate information) will be displayed on Minerva Access.
 However if the candidate has indicated open access and you do not believe the thesis should be on open access to allow for the papers or book to be published, you should indicate that the thesis should be embargoed.

 The candidate will own copyright in their thesis.
 Under the Copyright Act 1968, the candidate has the exclusive right to determine that their thesis should be withheld from open access.